How to Showcase Your Volunteer Work on Your Resume

 You may wonder whether to include volunteer work for your children's preschool or the Parent Teacher Association.
 Are you worried that by including this would tip off the hiring manager that you're a working mom and that's a strike against you?

-If you do list it and the company doesn't consider you, would you want to work for an organization that doesn't support working moms?
+If you do list it and the company doesn't consider you, think about this: Would you really want to work for an organization that doesn't support working moms?
 You can't change the fact that you are a working mom, and it's nothing you should have to hide.

 When you are called in for an interview it's already on the table that you're a working mom.
-When your future employer knows this fact you'll get a good idea during the interview process how their culture view working parents.
+When your future employer knows this fact you'll get a good idea during the interview process how their company culture views working parents.

 If you don't list your volunteer work you may be leaving out a piece of the puzzle that describes who you are as a person.
 Are you passionate about the volunteer work that you've done?
 If so, by letting your future employer know about it you may bet the opportunity to talk about something your passionate about besides your past positions.

 Also, if you do not include it, you are keeping your resume strictly professional.
 This may need to be the case depending on your field of work or the position you're applying for.
 If the position has 50% travel you may not be considered if they know you're heavily involved at the school.
 (But also you should consider if you would want a position that would take you away from what you're passionate about.)

 Examples of Volunteer Work You Should and Should Not Include